Did you know?

 Planktons are freshwater or marine organisms that currents and tides carry since they are too weak or too small to swim against these forces.
-The term ‘plankton’ originates from the Greek for ‘wanderer’ or ‘drifter.’
+The term originates from the Greek word planktos, meaning ‘wanderer’ or ‘drifter.’
 It shows that these organisms typically drift for their entire lifetime.
 However, some only drift when they are young and are classified as plankton during this period, but they grow large enough to swing against tides and currents with time.

-While most planktons are microscopic, less than an inch in length, you can find larger ones.
+While most of them are microscopic, less than an inch in length, you can find larger ones.
 There are two common ways to classify these organisms.
 These are zooplankton (animals) and phytoplankton (plants).

-This article delves deeper into this subject to help you understand the significance of plankton to the environment.
+This article delves deeper into this subject to understand its significance to the environment.
 It shall pay close attention to issues like these organisms’ appearance, diet, habitat, reproduction, and threats.

 Appearance